mag3141592/data-512-final-project/README.md

 <br>Simply, no. There is no conclusive pattern in the proportion of third-party votes year over year.
 Rather the spikes in third party voting indicate a dissatisfaction in the main two-party candidates. <br/>

 * _Question 3: Is there bias in the voting power distribution?_
 <br>The symmetry of the distribution between red and blue states doesn't indicate a bias in the distribution of voting power.
-Though is does show the inequity of voting power amongst states.<br/>
+Though it does show the inequity of voting power amongst states.<br/>

 More data and analysis is necessary to better answer questions 2 and 3.
 It's important to note that even though our conclusion to question 3 was that there wasn't a bias in the distribution of power amongst red and blue states doesn't mean there is no bias in the electoral college as this was just one way of exploring potential bias.